douglasgreen/outlines/computing/web_development/apache_web_server.md

 To host a basic website with Apache, follow these steps:

-Install Apache: Use your system\'s package manager to install Apache (e.g., `apt` on Debian/Ubuntu, `yum` on CentOS/RHEL).Configure the Document Root: Edit the Apache configuration file (`httpd.conf` or `apache2.conf`) to set the `DocumentRoot` to the directory where your website files are located.Set ServerName: Specify the `ServerName` directive with your domain name or IP address.Adjust Permissions: Ensure the Apache user has read access to the `DocumentRoot` and its contents.Create an Index File: Place an `index.html` (or similar) file in your `DocumentRoot`.
-This will be the default page served by Apache.Restart Apache: After making changes, restart Apache to apply them (e.g., `systemctl restart apache2` or `systemctl restart httpd`).Test the Website: Open a browser and navigate to your server\'s IP address or domain name to see if the website is served correctly.
+Install Apache: Use your system's package manager to install Apache (e.g., `apt` on Debian/Ubuntu, `yum` on CentOS/RHEL).Configure the Document Root: Edit the Apache configuration file (`httpd.conf` or `apache2.conf`) to set the `DocumentRoot` to the directory where your website files are located.Set ServerName: Specify the `ServerName` directive with your domain name or IP address.Adjust Permissions: Ensure the Apache user has read access to the `DocumentRoot` and its contents.Create an Index File: Place an `index.html` (or similar) file in your `DocumentRoot`.
+This will be the default page served by Apache.Restart Apache: After making changes, restart Apache to apply them (e.g., `systemctl restart apache2` or `systemctl restart httpd`).Test the Website: Open a browser and navigate to your server's IP address or domain name to see if the website is served correctly.

 Remember, this is a basic setup.
 Real-world scenarios often require more advanced configurations like SSL/TLS encryption, virtual hosts, and more.
 Additionally, always ensure your server is secure and up-to-date with the latest patches and security configurations.

 ## Hosting Multiple Websites

 Hosting multiple websites on a single Apache server involves using the concept of virtual hosts.
-Here\'s a detailed explanation covering the key topics:
+Here's a detailed explanation covering the key topics:

 ### 1. Virtual Hosts: Setup and Configuration